Blosc/python-blosc/doc/tutorial.rst

-On the other hand, and contrarily to the `pack_array` / `unpack_array` method, the `compress_ptr` / `uncompress_ptr` functions do not need to make internal copies, but you have to provide a container when doing the de-serialization.
+On the other hand, and contrarily to the `pack_array` / `unpack_array` method, the `compress_ptr` / `uncompress_ptr` functions do not need to make internal copies of the data buffers, so they are extremely fast (as much as the C-Blosc library can be), but you have to provide a container when doing the de-serialization.

-It is up to you to decide among the convenience of `pack_array` / `unpack_array` functions or the speed of `compress_ptr` / `uncompress_ptr`.
+It is up to you to decide between the convenience of `pack_array` / `unpack_array` functions or the speed of `compress_ptr` / `uncompress_ptr`.